andymac1091/CASA0005book/docs/03-prac3.md

 <img src="03-prac3_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-However, a better and more effieicent way is to firstly list all the files we are interested stored within our directory
+However, a better and more efficient way is to firstly list all the files we are interested stored within our directory

 ```r